Warren County, New York: Government and politics

-Warren County has been heavily supportive of Republican candidates since the Civil War.
-The Republicans currently hold 16 of 20 seats on the county legislature, and George W. Bush won the county with 55% of the vote in 2004.
-Both of Warren County's representatives in the state legislature, Elizabeth O'C. Little in the Senate and Teresa Sayward in the Assembly are Republicans.
-Currently Republicans constitute 51% of registered voters in Warren County, while Democrats account for 23%.
+Warren County historically has been supportive of Republican candidates since the Civil War.
+Both of Warren County's representatives in the state legislature, Daniel G. Stec in the Senate and Matthew Simpson in the Assembly are Republicans.
+Currently Republicans constitute 41% of registered voters in Warren County, while Democrats account for 27%.
+This shift has largely been driven by population growth within the county and reflects the county's shift from a consistently republican county to a lean republican/battleground county in upstate New York.

 Democrats have been steadily making inroads in recent years; Senator Charles Schumer won the county by 56% in his re-election bid in 2004, and the Democrats recently gained a majority on the Glens Falls City Council.
 John Hall, a Democrat, picked up the county judgeship position in 2003.
 In 2006 Republican John E. Sweeney was unseated in the district by Kirsten Gillibrand as Member of Congress.
 In 2009 Congresswoman Kirsten Gillibrand was selected by Governor David Paterson to replace Hillary Clinton as New York's junior Senator.
 Democrat Scott Murphy was elected to replace Gillibrand in a special election for the NY 20th congressional district.

 In the 2008 presidential election, Barack Obama narrowly carried Warren County over John McCain, with Obama receiving 16,281 votes countywide to McCain's total of 15,424 votes.
 This was only the second time since 1964 that Warren County had voted for the Democratic nominee, the other being 1996, when Bill Clinton won with a plurality.
 In 2012, Obama won again by a similar margin over Republican nominee Mitt Romney.
 In 2016, Donald Trump flipped the county back to the Republicans, with an 8.5 percent margin of victory over Democratic nominee Hillary Clinton.
 In 2020, Warren County voted for Trump again by a very narrow margin of just 57 votes, despite moving 8 points towards the Democratic ticket of former Vice President Joe Biden and junior California senator Kamala Harris.
 Warren is one of six New York counties that Trump won by less than 500 votes.

 Warren County has 20 county supervisors, which represent 11 of the county's towns and the City of Glens Falls: